nkashy1/tensorio-models/aggregator/README.md

 copy and fill in the correct values.
 The environment variables are defined as
 follows:

-1. `GOOGLE_CREDENTIALS_FILE` - Google Cloud service account credential file
+1. `GOOGLE_APPLICATION_CREDENTIALS` - Google Cloud service account credential file
 (json or P12) with the appropriate permissions to read/write to a project's GCS buckets.
 1. `AGGREGATION_CKPTS_FILELIST` - Path to a local or GCS single-column csv/tsv/txt